swayam02072001/weather_detection/README.md

 3. View the current temperature, humidity, wind speed, and weather condition for the specified city.
 4. Register and login to save your search history and access it later.

+## How to Obtain OpenWeatherMap API Key

+To use the OpenWeatherMap API for fetching weather data, you need to obtain an API key.
+Here's how to get it:

+1. Go to the [OpenWeatherMap website](https://home.openweathermap.org/users/sign_up) and sign up for an account if you haven't already.
+2. After signing in, go to your [API keys](https://home.openweathermap.org/api_keys) section.
+3. Generate a new API key by providing a name for it and clicking on the "Generate" button.
+4. Copy the generated API key and paste it into your Django project where you make API requests.

 ## Acknowledgments

 - Special thanks to [OpenWeatherMap](https://openweathermap.org/) for providing the weather data API.